josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 At this point it almost seems like the only reason this site exists is so that I can rebuild it, then write a post about&nbsp;it.
 </Callout>

 I was a very early adopter of Gridsome, and at the time (in 2019), it still seemed to be regularly updated and headed towards a 1.0 release.
 But it's been almost exactly two years since the last minor version update of Gridsome ([0.7](https://gridsome.org/blog/2019/09/17/gridsome-v07/)), and at this point, it doesn't seem like it's an actively maintained project any longer.
+It's been all but silent since then.

 Gridsome didn't ever really feel _complete_ to me, and that was fine when updates were still rolling out.
-I knew what I was in for going with a pre-1.0 technology, but the stagnation was hard to ignore.
-It was really good at what it did well--generating a speedy, static site with Vue and GraphQL--but the more you wanted to tweak things or leave the happy path, the more you ran into its rough edges.
+I knew what I was in for going with a pre-1.0 technology, and it was really good at what it did well--namely, generating a speedy static site with Vue and GraphQL--but the more you wanted to tweak things or leave the happy path, the more you ran into its rough edges.

 More than once, I spent a day or two fighting with NPM, unable to even _run_ Gridsome on my machine.
 (That's more to do with the packages Gridsome relies on than Gridsome itself, but still; the frustration is the same.)
 The last two times I've set up new machines, I've had to spend significant time trying to get Gridsome running on them.
 I had to explicitly set Netlify to an older version of Node to even get it to deploy.

 But moreover: SvelteKit sparks joy in a way that Gridsome doesn't anymore.
-This site, like any side project, is at least partially for me to enjoy.
-This is the one little corner of the internet that's 100% mine, where I can do anything I want for whatever reason.
+It was exciting to be a part of something new and actively progressing with Gridsome, but now it just feels like being part of something forgotten and stagnant.
+SvelteKit replaces that feeling; the community is vibrant and the project has an electric momentum to it.

+You might ask why, then, I didn't move over to Nuxt, given that it's a larger and energetic community.
+Plus, it's still in Vue, which would seem less disruptive.

 When I was writing this site in Gridsome, my list of Vue projects was fairly small, which made the appeal of having a Vue outlet more appealing.
 Now, though, it doesn't feel like I _need_ a site in Vue anymore--especially since my day job isn't Vue-focused anymore.